Recognizing that the courts have a vital, and sometimes debilitating, role in Wisconsin’s litigation climate, WCJC established its Appellate Program.

-As needed, the WCJC Appellate Committee will determine it is appropriate to file amicus curiae (friend of the court) briefs to the Wisconsin Supreme Court.
+Under the Wisconsin Court Watch initiative, WCJC supports the Great Lakes Legal Foundation’s effort to monitor Wisconsin Court of Appeals and Supreme Court decisions.
+As needed, the WCJC Appellate Committee will determine it is appropriate to file amicus curiae (friend of the court) briefs with the Wisconsin Supreme Court.
 These briefs are prepared by Great Lakes Legal Foundation lawyers or outside counsel under our supervision.

 To date, WCJC has filed amicus briefs in three Wisconsin Supreme Court cases:

-- Rasmussen, et al. v.
+Rasmussen, et al. v.
 General Motors Corp., et al. – The issue before the Wisconsin Supreme Court was whether Wisconsin’s personal jurisdiction statute, Wis.
 Stat. § 801.05, allows for general or specific jurisdiction over a foreign parent corporation based on an agency theory.

 WCJC’s brief argued that the court maintain the distinction between parent and subsidiary corporations, which limits personal jurisdiction.